Soshana Afroyim: Political works

 Soshana was seriously affected by political events since her childhood.
 At the age of 11, she watched Hitler marching into Vienna, later the family had to flee from the Nazi regime.
 Soshana used drawing and painting as an outlet to deal with these traumatic events, like in a drawing, she called "Hitler as Cloun".

-Themes like The Cold War, the Yom Kippur War, the atomic age or terrorism can be found over and over again in Soshana's Oeuvre.
+Themes like The Cold War, the Yom Kippur War, the Atomic Age or terrorism can be found over and over again in Soshana's Oeuvre.
 When she returned to Vienna in 1985, she worked up the time of the Nazi regime and the Holocaust.
 During Kurt Waldheim's election campaign in 1987/88, she made a series of paintings and collages, in which she incorporated Nazi propaganda texts.
 Soshana also painted motive cycles of the wars in Yugoslavia, the attacks on the World Trade Center or the wars on Iraq.

 Late work

 Reminiscences on earlier series of works and a process of compression can be clearly noted in Soshana's late work.

-From the 2000s on, her paintings get a very different character, the structures are more quiet, the colours clearer and the forms more simple.
-The motives sometimes even seem childish and naive, these pictures are little riddles full of irony and phantasy.
+From the 2000s on, her paintings change character.
+The structures are more quiet, the colours clearer and the forms are more simple.